Beeston, Nottinghamshire: Wards

 Beeston divides into four wards for local electoral purposes within the borough of Broxtowe: Beeston North, Beeston Central, Beeston Rylands and Beeston West.

 Beeston's town centre is largely within the West and Central wards.
 The North ward includes some residential estates north of the A52 (Derby Road), including a small part of the Wollaton urban area that falls within Broxtowe.
 To the west lies Bramcote Hills and the Bramcote ward.
 The original Beeston/Bramcote boundary is still marked on the A52.

 The Beeston Rylands ward has a larger area than the other three wards as it includes unpopulated floodplains of the River Trent and industrial areas, including the part of the Boots campus.
 The ward also extends north of the railway line to Queens Road and includes the former site of Nottingham Rugby Club.

 To the west of Beeston Rylands lies the Attenborough ward; while the Chilwell East ward lies to the west of Beeston West.

 A review of ward boundaries in 2000 brought changes to Beeston's western boundary.
 In the north-west, Beeston Cemetery and the residential streets surrounding it (to the south of Derby Road), such as Coniston Road and Windermere Road, as well as the Nuseryman pub and the eastern part of Beeston Fields Golf Course, were transferred to Bramcote ward.
 Beeston gained some territory from Chilwell in residential streets such as Park Road, Grove Avenue and Cumberland Avenue, and in Nottingham College and the industrial patch between Holly Lane and Wilmot Lane.
 The original boundary between the old Beeston and Chilwell parishes can still be identified by a road-name change on the site of the Hop Pole pub, from Chilwell Road on the Beeston side to High Road on the Chilwell side.

 Elections

 Beeston's four wards each return two councillors to Broxtowe Borough Council.
 For Nottinghamshire County Council the town is covered by two electoral divisions, each with a county councillor: Beeston North (North and West wards) and Beeston South & Attenborough (Central, Rylands and Attenborough wards).

 For elections to Parliament the town is part of the Broxtowe constituency (though from 1974 to 1983, a Beeston constituency existed).
-The present Member of Parliament is Darren Henry of the Conservative party.
+The present Member of Parliament is Juliet Campbell of the Labour Party.